basebandit/NewsWallet/README.md

 # NewsWallet

-> A restful api for news wallet client mobile app
+> A restful api for news wallet mobile client

 ## Requirements